heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 no concurrency is specified.
 This is because Javalin uses good defaults that they describe in their [documentation](https://javalin.io/documentation#concurrency).
-You will not have to worry about concurrency in this chapter as Javalin will handle it for you.
+You will not have to worry about concurrency in this course as Javalin will handle it for you.

 You now have a basic HTTP server running on your computer.
 It is time to learn more about HTTP!